Doron-L/PriceOfCall/README.md

 ## Feature engineering

 All the features were categorical, and so it was straightforward to engineer them.
 For the logistic regression, I 1 hot-code them, while for the random forest, I only replaced the names of the different categories by numbers.
 The biggest challenge was to engineer the company name feature.
 I feature engineered this feature in two different ways.
 In one way, I took the companies with the highest number of calls calls, made exploratory analysis, and saw if I understand the hour trends.
-There was no clear different hour trend for these different companies (???show figure???).
+There was no clear different hour trend for these different companies.
 In the second way, I grouped the different names by domain knowledge.
 For example, companies with the word restaurant were grouped together, as company names with the word hotel or inn.
 Then I removed groups with less than 100 calls and used it as one of the ML techniques features.

 ## Machine learning
 Even though the dependencies between the pick-up ratio and the various features where not clear in the exploratory data analysis, I applied machine learning classification techniques to perhaps identify more complex dependencies that were missed using the exploratory data analysis, as the dependency is on a combination of many of the features.

 I started with a logistic regression and then tried also random forest.
-None of them gave an accuracy (which is the relevant metric in this case, as we care about...) that is significantly higher than the one obtained by predicting all calls not to be picked-up, which is the larger class.
+None of them gave an accuracy (which is the relevant metric in this case, as we care about...???) that is significantly higher than the one obtained by predicting all calls not to be picked-up, which is the larger class.

-??? number the ones below and give a few explanations.

 In order to fight the large number of feature, I applied a dimension reduction method, principal component analysis.
 Since I wanted to still be able to interpret the features, I applied the PCA in blocks, where I reduced the dimension of features of the same kind together.
 For example, I took all the area codes categories and reduced their dimensions.
 In this way I reduced the number of features and kept their basic meaning.

 In order to fight to low amount of data stayed after the cleaning procedures, I classified the data by taking a lower number of features, where I cleaned the data only by the features I took.
 Since I cleaned the data by less features, more data was left.
 However, the accuracy was still not significantly higher than the one obtained by predicting that all the labels will be 0.

-## ???
+## ML aftermath

+The ML procedure didn't ...

 | Feature        | \# of categories|
 | ---------------|:--------------:|